 Cheating in any form is a serious offense that will not be tolerated at Bishop Chatard.
-Cheating is defined as any intentional deception by which a student passes off someone else's academic work as his/her own.
+Cheating is defined as any intentional deception by which a student passes off work she/he did not do as his/her own.
+This includes work generated by artificial intelligence programs, other students, or professional resources.
 Students giving or receiving any academic information are equally guilty.
 Please understand that sharing answers via technology (texts, photographs of completed work, etc.) is considered cheating.